-Chelsea Women v Brighton & Hove Albion Women
+Chelsea bounce back from cup loss to beat Brighton

 Post update

-Attempt missed.
-Jess Carter (Chelsea Women) right footed shot from the left side of the box misses to the left following a corner.
+Attempt blocked.
+Niamh Charles (Chelsea Women) left footed shot from the left side of the box is blocked.